Free webinar - Register today to learn how to keep your excavation site safe

 How having pre-excavation management training makes a difference

 Excavating near underground assets can be a risky business, which is why having appropriate training and knowledge of pre-excavation management and processes is a must for anyone in the industry.
-DBYD Certification has just released a four-hour training course that covers the requirements and regulatory obligations of locating and identifying subsurface utilities.
+DBYD Certification has just released a free webinar version of its four-hour training course that covers the requirements and regulatory obligations of locating and identifying subsurface utilities.

 The course is designed for Leading Hands, Site Managers, Supervisors and HSE Managers on construction sites to ensure proper protocols are followed before excavation work is carried out.
 Course participants will be informed of their legislative obligations and will be introduced to techniques and procedures that will enable the participants to make informed judgements before excavating around subsurface utilities.

 Over the four hours, the course objectives are:

 - Provide information on recent changes to workplace safety legislation

 - Raise awareness of the process required to locate subsurface utilities

 - Applying Australian Standard 5488 quality levels to reduce the possibility of damage and additional cost

 - Provide suggested control measures to reduce the risk of damages and injury